Changissnz/nu_merchant_principal/README.md

 when much to its chagrin by facts, it is $S$.
-More advanced cases of distinguisher functions by a third-party involve the concept of learnability through trial-and-error, that is, improving of the accuracy in distinguishing a source from the reference based on modifying the running distinguisher function (mutable, in this case) to fit for an output that recognizes $S$ as the source.
+More advanced cases of distinguisher functions by a third-party involve the concept of learnability through trial-and-error, that is, improving the accuracy in distinguishing a source from the reference based on modifying the running distinguisher function (mutable, in this case) to fit for an output that recognizes $S$ as the source.
+Generalized description for the Game of Reference Identification is concluded with this example of a computational reference network in diagram CRN1.